LevRoz630/docker-hku/README.md

 ## What is this?

 - Clones both `hku-data` and `hku-comp-fix` repos automatically on build using a GitHub token
-- Python 3.11 with all required dependencies pre-installed
+- Python 3.11 with all required dependencies pre-installed  in a uv venv
 - Everyone works in the same environment
 - Git LFS support for large data files